Uvalde school shooting: What is the employment status of responding officers? We asked each agency

 Uvalde Police Department

+The UPD said 28 officers responded to the incident on May 24, three more than what the Sunday report claimed.
+Out of those, 27 officers are still actively working in the same role they had at the time of the incident.

+Police noted that only one officer was placed on administrative leave and zero were terminated.
+Two UPD officers have resigned since May 24, but police could not confirm if it was related to the shooting.
+Police said 28 officers have received counseling.

-No response as of Tuesday morning.
-However, we do know that the officer who was Uvalde's acting police chief on the day of the shooting, Lt.
-Mariana Pargas, has been placed on administrative leave.
+We can confirm that the officer who was Uvalde's acting police chief on the day of the shooting, Lt.
+Mariano Pargas, was placed on administrative leave.

 RELATED: Officer acting as Uvalde police chief placed on administrative leave pending investigation into Robb Elementary shooting